Low Liver Enzymes: what does it mean?

 Understanding the value of liver enzymes levels:

-Liver enzymes are complex chemical molecules found inside the cells of your liver and biliary system.
+Liver enzymes are complex chemical molecules found inside your liver and biliary system cells.

 When a liver cell dies, part of the cell contents is released into the blood, including liver enzymes.

-So, the detection of this liver enzyme reflects the rate at which liver cells die.
+So, detecting this liver enzyme reflects the rate at which liver cells die.

 Under normal conditions, your liver cells undergo a continuous process of wear and tear.
-During which, some cells age and die while other cells are born.
+During this, some cells age and die while other cells are born.

 The continuous wear and tear process are why we all have baseline levels of liver enzymes.